rtous/deepquake/README.md

 ### 3.3 Converting FUNVISIS to ConvNetQuake

+The utility (resultis into the output folder)

+	python funvisis2oklahoma.py --input input --output output

-This utility splits the data of all the events for one station (harcoded).
+1. splits the data of all the events into station-level mseed

-	python funvisis2oklahoma.py
+2. Extracts windows noise from all the events
+3. Saves .png for everything

 ### 3.4 Predicting with ConvNetQuake over transformed FUNVISIS mseed